 Place the palm of the open right hand on the center of the chest.
-Then with a double movement tap the middle-finger side of the right "h" fingers, palm facing left, on the index-Follow by fingerspelling your name, finger side of the left "h" fingers, palm facing right.
+Then with a double movement tap the middle-finger side of the right "h" fingers, palm facing left, on the indexfinger side of the left "h" fingers, palm facing right.
 Hint: "My" plus "name"; it is not necessary to sign "is."